gty111/SYSU-ARCH-dark/docs/LAB2.md

 You need to test your implementation by building a `benchmark` program and run it in GEM5 to validate your implementation is right.

 {: .question}
 > `Question 3` : In x87.isa, you may notice that some code like `Inst::FSUB1(Ed)`, what is the meaning of the content in parentheses?
-How do you know that?
+How do you know that? `challenge`

 ## Submit